 How many Pumpkin Scones does this recipe make

-I love how many scones this recipe makes — fifteen!
+I love how many scones this recipe makes — twelve to fifteen!
 And they’re each a good size.
-So for a pretty short prep time, you really get a big yield, enough to put some in the freezer for future breakfasts or to pack in a lunch.
+So for a pretty short prep time, you really get a big yield, enough to put some in the freezer for future breakfasts or to pack in lunches.

 Optional — Add chocolate chips to the batter, if you love scones or pumpkin baked goods with chocolate chips.